Skip to the main content.

 5 min read

 All workers in Washington State (WA) are entitled to receive an hourly Minimum Wage rate according to Washington Labor Laws and the Fair Labor Standards Act (FLSA).
 This Minimum Wage requirement includes a special wage rate for minors.
-In addition, the cities of Seattle and SeaTac have their own minimum wage as well.
+In addition, there are multiple local municipalities in Washington State that have their own minimum wage as well.

 Employees must be compensated for all hours worked in Washington State, and such compensation must be compliant with Washington Minimum Wage Law.